When a CPP contributor dies, their surviving spouse and children may be eligible to collect the following benefits:

 Are CPP Death and Survivor’s Benefits Taxable?

-CPP benefits are considered to be taxable income.
+CPP benefits are generally considered to be taxable income.

-CPP Death Benefit: If paid to the deceased’s estate, the benefit should be reported on the estate’s taxable income on line 19 of the trust’s T3 income tax and information return in the year it is received.
+CPP Death Benefit: If paid to the deceased’s estate, the benefit should be reported on the estate’s taxable income on line 11 of the trust’s T3 Return in the year it is received.
+The estate will pay tax on this amount as applicable.

 Survivor’s Pension and Children’s Benefits: The benefits are taxable in the hands of the survivor or child.
 If you reside in Canada, tax is not automatically withheld; however, you can voluntarily request that taxes are deducted through your My Service Canada Account or by completing Form ISP3520CPP.